Swiss Interbank Clearing

 The Swiss Interbank Clearing (SIC) system is a mechanism for the clearing of domestic and international payments.

 History

 The development of the SIC started in 1980.
 Since 1987, the SIC system has been operated by SIX Interbank Clearing (100% owned by the SIX Group) on behalf of the Swiss National Bank (SNB).
-12 Swiss banks participated to the launch.
-The SIC was one of the first real-time gross settlement system operating worldwide (Cedel was launched in 1970).
+12 Swiss banks participated in the launch.
+The SIC was one of the first real-time gross settlement system operating worldwide, following Cedel launched in 1970.